rust-lang/book/nostarch/chapter14.md

 of the documentation for `my_crate` above the list of public items in the crate, as shown in Figure 14-2.

-Unmatched: GraphicSlug

-Unmatched: CaptionLine
+Figure 14-2: Rendered documentation for `my_crate`, including the comment describing the crate as a whole

 Documentation comments within items are useful for describing crates and modules especially.
 Use them to explain the overall purpose of the container to help your users understand the crate’s organization.